Search This Blog

 The day started with a lovely scenic ride, and I was happy to be out on the bike.
 This euphoria, however, came to a grinding halt when the paved road abruptly disappeared after approximately 25 km.
 It was not a disaster until I realised this was no ordinary dirt road but one that had been neglected for years, and I thought it resembled a minefield (not that I knew what it looked like).
 In any event, I persevered, bouncing over the potholes and slip-sliding through the muddy patches.
 Conditions worsened as the day progressed, and I had my eye set on the junction 20 km away, believing conditions would improve from there.
 I clawed onto the handlebars for dear life, and after 5 km, I stopped to take a breather, feeling happy I managed 5 km.
 My wrists and arms felt shaky, but I returned to the bike, determined to reach the main road.
 And so it went until I reached the junction.

-A new road was in the process of being constructed, which made the way one huge construction site.
-The hills encountered at the end of the day left me gasping for air, but I pushed on, and 5 km from Srae Amble, the weather came in again, and I pedalled like a woman possessed to reach the town before the storm broke.
+A new road was under construction, making the way one huge construction site.
+The hills at the end of the day left me gasping for air, but I pushed on.
+5 km from Srae Amble, the weather came in again, and I pedalled like a woman possessed to reach the town before the storm broke.
 I reached the town just as raindrops started falling and pulled into the nearest Guest House.
-I was relieved I made it but soon discovered it was a brothel, LOL, not that I could care less as I was far too tired to be concerned about that.
+I was relieved I made it, but soon discovered it was a brothel, LOL, not that I could care less as I was far too tired to be concerned about that.

 No comments: